Taxpayers experiencing financial hardships may explore bankruptcy to discharge certain tax debts.

 However, not all tax debts qualify for elimination, and the process is intricate.

-This article examines the potential impact of bankruptcy on tax debt and provides insights into the complex process.
+This article examines the potential impact of bankruptcy on clearing a tax debt and provides insights into the complex process.

 Owing money to the IRS creates significant financial stress, with accumulating tax debts leading to penalties, asset seizures, or wage garnishment.